topepo/postcard/README.md

 *“new”* data set, we can use the prognostic model to predict the *comparator counterfactual outcome* for all observations (including the ones in the comparator group).
-This prediction, which is called the **prognostic score** is then used as an adjustment covariate in the GLM.
+This prediction, which is called the **prognostic score**, is then used as an adjustment covariate in the GLM.

 ## Power approximation for linear models